CavernCrawlers/CavernCrawlers.github.io/CharacterCreation.md

 In addition to your starting skills, your character will gain an additional skill at various levels as indicated in your class’s description.

+## Pick a Trait
+All characters start with 1 [Trait](Traits.md) at level 1.
+They will gain additional Traits at levels 5 and 9.

 ## Pick Languages
 Most characters begin the game speaking two languages (their native language and a "common" tongue).
-To this, add a number of additional languages equal to your character’s **Intelligence Bonus** (if it is positive).
-Additionally, most characters are illiterate.
+To this, add a number of additional languages equal to your character’s **Intelligence Modifier** (though this cannot take you down to less than 1 starting language).
+Additionally, most characters are illiterate by default.
 One language pick may be spent for a character to become literate.
 Once literate, a character is considered literate in all languages they know.

+## Calculate Starting Hit Points
+Each character's starting **HP** is a fraction of their **Constitution Score**.
+The size of the fraction is determined by the chosen **Class**.

+## Choose Starting Equipment
+Each Character Class grants a starting equipment package and a few extra Silver Pieces.
+You may use this starting silver to purchase additional equipment if so desired.

+## Calculate Defenses
+Calculate your character's **Armor Class** (based on armor worn and **Dexterity Modifier**), **Evasion Defense** (based on **Class** and the higher of your character's **Dexterity** and **Intelligence Modifiers**), **Hardiness Defense** (based on Class and the higher of your character's **Strength** and **Constitution Modifiers**) and **Spirit Defense** (based on Class and the higher of your character's **Wisdom** and **Charisma Modifiers**).

+## Describe Your Character's Passions
+Passions describe the things that are important to your character and can be both positive and negative.
+Each character should have between 3 and 5 **Passions**, as determined by the player and approved by the GM.
+A Passion should be describable in a single sentence or short phrase; if it takes more than a single line to describe a Passion, it is too complex and should be broken down into multiple Passions.
+Additionally, a Passion should have both positive and negative connotations.

+Some examples of appropriate Passions are:
+- Devoted to family
+- Chivalric Code
+- Brutally honest
+- Philanthropic
+- Pius

+Some examples of inappropriate Passions:
+- Has an honest face.
+[Not really a personality trait and doesn’t have a negative connotation.]
+- Kleptomaniac [Doesn’t have a positive connotation.]
+- Blind in one eye.
+[Physical trait, not a personality trait.]
+- Crazy [Too broad.]
+- Lawful Good [Not well defined and covers two aspects of personality instead of one.]
+## Pick a Name, Goal and Ties
+The final step is to give your character a thematically appropriate name, at least one short and one long-term goals and a reason why it is they're willing to risk their life along side these other adventurers.

+Goals should be something that the character is potentially willing to die for rather than stay at home living a comfy life.
+Also, make sure it isn't something that will interfere with the fun of the rest of the group.

+Your character's ties to the rest of the group doesn't mean that everyone has to like each other and always get along.
+However, it does mean that, when the chips are down, you know they'll have your back and you'll have theirs.